fkemps/RS41Configurator/README.md

-# RS41Configurator
+# RS41 Configurator
-This project is about reusing to [Vaisala RS41](https://en.wikipedia.org/wiki/Vaisala) radiasonde.
+This project is about reusing to [Vaisala RS41](https://en.wikipedia.org/wiki/Vaisala) radiosonde.

 ## Introduction
 RS41 Configurator allows you to reprogram the weather sonde via a browser.
 Give the RS41 another purpose after you've found one.
 You can for example use it for HAM fox hunting, sonde hunter equipment testing, antenna building and tuning, or as a GPS mouse (NMEA) etc.